-"By degrees [the Guardian of the Threshold] shaped itself to his sight.
+"By degrees this object shaped itself to his sight.
 It was as that of a human head, covered with a dark veil, through which glared, with livid and demoniac fire, eyes that froze the marrow of his bones.
 Nothing else of the face was distinguishable—nothing but those intolerable eyes; but his terror, that even at the first seemed beyond nature to endure, was increased a thousandfold, when, after a pause, the Phantom glided slowly into the chamber.
 The cloud retreated from it as it advanced; the bright lamps grew wan, and flickered restlessly as at the breadth of its presence.
 Its form was veiled as the face, but the outline was that of a female; yet it moved not as move even the ghosts that simulate the living.
 It seemed rather to crawl as some vast misshapen reptile; and pausing at length it cowered beside the table which held the mystic volume, and again fixed its eyes through the filmy veil on the rash invoker." ―Zanoni, Edward Bulwer-Lytton

 That passage is from a famous book called Zanoni by Edward Bulwer-Lytton, and this passage which describes the Guardian of the Threshold has inspired many spiritual seekers and mystics who themselves wish to enter into the most sacred secret teachings of all world religions, of the occult brotherhoods and the schools of mystery.